TheColonelYoung/Magni/README.md

 Ration between motor rotation and actuator shift is 3 mm shift per 1 rotation if motor.
 Maximal achievable speed is around 20mm/s with common motor.

+Possible issue is with stability of push rod.
+This can be resolved by mounting trapezoid into bearings.
+But bearings need to be perfectly in line, because otherwise can be bearing damaged by turning of main rod.
+Stability can be upgraded with better stability of body, this can be achieved by more mounting screws between gearbox and body.

 ## Main parts
 - [Shaft](STL/Shaft.stl)
 - [Body](STL/Body.stl)